3 Empire and Jim Crow

 Uncle Sam as a teacher, standing behind a desk in front of his new students who are labeled “Cuba, Porto Rico, Hawaii, Philippines”.
 They do not look happy to be there.
 A book on Uncle Sam’s desk is titled “U.S. First Lessons in Self-Government”.

-The United States had long been involved in Pacific commerce.
+The United States had a long history of Pacific commerce.
 American merchant ships had been traveling to China since 1784.
 As a percentage of total American foreign trade, Asian trade remained comparatively small, and yet the idea that Asian markets were vital to American commerce affected American policy and, when those markets were threatened, prompted interventions.
 In 1900, American troops joined a multinational force that intervened to prevent the closing of trade threatened by the Boxer Rebellion, a movement opposed to foreign businesses and missionaries operating in China.
 President McKinley sent the Army without consulting Congress, setting a precedent for U.S. presidents to order American troops to action around the world under their executive powers.

 Major powers plan to cut up China for themselves